Key Arizona Medical Marijuana Laws for Patients

 Qualifying Conditions

-An Arizona board-certified physician may recommend medical marijuana to patients with a debilitating condition.
-The qualifying conditions in Arizona include:
+Arizona weed laws state that an Arizona board-certified physician may recommend medical marijuana to patients with an approved debilitating condition.
+The qualifying conditions include:

-Not everyone will qualify.
-For instance, you typically can’t get a medical card for anxiety in Arizona, but you may be eligible if your condition is present alongside a qualifying condition like chronic pain or PTSD.
-So it always helps to speak with a doctor.
+Note that not everyone will qualify.
+For instance, you typically can’t get a medical card for anxiety in Arizona.
+However, individuals suffering from anxiety may be eligible if their condition is directly linked to a qualifying condition like chronic pain or PTSD.

 Medical Marijuana Cards

-Medical marijuana cards in Arizona are digital, so you don't need to print them out or wait to receive your card in the mail.
-To enjoy the protections and privileges of Arizona's medical cannabis laws, all you need to do is show your digital MMJ card on your smartphone.
+Medical marijuana cards in Arizona are digital.
+This means you don't need to print them out or wait to receive your card in the mail.
+All you need to do is show your digital MMJ card on your smartphone or computer to enjoy the protections and privileges of Arizona's medical cannabis laws.

 Arizona’s Medical Cannabis Laws for Caregivers

-Any adult age 21 and above may register as a caregiver in Arizona and provide medical marijuana to up to five patients under the age of 18.
-Caregivers may:
+Any adult age 21 and above may become a registered caregiver in Arizona and provide medical marijuana to up to five patients under the age of 18.

 A caregiver card costs $200 and must be renewed every two years, just like medical marijuana cards for patients.